C64 OS USER'S GUIDE

 With proper support from the Application, a table can make single line selections, multi-line selections, and discontiguous range selections.
 Tables support keyboard input to move the selected row, modify range selections, and scroll the visible area.
 With appropriate support from the Application, a table can sort and filter its contents.

 A table has a set of columns, which are displayed in a header row at the top of the table.
 The table's rows scroll but the column headers always stay at the top.

 Columns have a title, a width and sort direction.
 Columns can be configured to be resizable, and can have a minium and maximum width set from 2 to 255 characters.
 When a column is resizable, a grippy icon is presented on the right end.
 The column can be resized by dragging the grippy left or right.
-Click on column header to sort the data by that column's criteria.
+Click on a column header to sort the data by that column's criteria.
 An arrow icon appears before the grippy icon to indicate the direction that this column is sorted.
 A sorted column appears in a different color from unsorted columns.
 Click a sorted column header again to reverse the sort direction.

 User Interface Themes

 Toolkit user interface elements, described above, as well as Utility panels, the menu bar and the status bar, draw themselves according to a system-wide configurable color set.

 A set of colors that work well together is called a theme.
 C64 OS has two built-in themes: Daylight and Midnight.

 Daylight is a light colored theme, with a white background.
 Cyan menu and status bars, light greys, and shades of blue for tabs, buttons and scrollbars.

 The File Manager, with the Calculator Utility, in the Daylight theme.

 Midnight is a dark theme, with a black background.
 A higher contrast of buttons on backgrounds, greens, purples, and dark blues.
 Dark themes are cool and give your C64 a slick edgy look.